lynnnguyen1/NAFLD_gene/README.md

  Data are from studies of Moylan et al 2014 and Adrent et al 2015.
 Data are acessible under GEO database, GSE89632 and GSE49541.

  ## Code
+ The author use R / Rstudio (version 4.3.3) with Quarto document for their analysis.
+Code section on this GitHub is updated everytime the author has new updates in their analysis.
+As of February 28, 2024, the lastest code is the file "feb25_gene_exprs_plot.qmd".

  ## Analysis